Magic Mike XXL-2015

 Reviewed November 27, 2015

 Mike’s love interest from the first film is barely mentioned and dismissed in a weak story-dictated explanation.
-Clearly, this is an attempt for Mike to have a new love interest in the character of Zoe, a photographer headed to New York and played by Amber Heard.
+This is an attempt for Mike to have a new love interest in the character of Zoe, a photographer headed to New York and played by Amber Heard.

-As if the film wasn’t bad enough already, one of the dancer’s looks up his love interest and the group winds up at her mother’s house.
+As if the film wasn’t bad enough already, one of the dancers looks up his love interest and the group winds up at her mother’s house.
 A fifty-something boozy, sophisticate, played by Andie MacDowell, is the mother Nancy, and along with her group of cougar friends, flirt with the boys and conjures up every negative female stereotype imaginable- a couple of the women are misunderstood by their husbands and are feeling needy and desperate.
-And of course they are all horny and oogling over the guys.

 And what is with the lack of nudity or much skin?
 Is Magic Mike XXL not a stripper film?
 Besides Manganiello’s bare bum in one brief pool scene, there is nothing else and barely any stripping going on.
 This truly makes the film weak.